Tell Me When to Whoa

-Tell Me When to Whoa is an EP by Bowling for Soup released in June 1998, and later re-released in 1999, on the local Denton music label FFROE.
-The album is currently out of print.
-The band released digitally remastered versions of Bowling for Soup, Cell Mates, and Tell Me When to Whoa through iTunes and Amazon in October 2011.
+Tell Me When to Whoa is the first EP by Bowling for Soup, released in June 1998, and later re-released in 1999, on the local Denton music label FFROE.
+Although released as an EP, the release is considered a studio album by singer Jaret Reddick.
+It is currently out of print.
 It is the last studio recording by the band to feature Lance Morrill on drums.

 Production and recording

 In a band newsletter on August 24, 1998, it was announced that the band would work again with Jeff Roe recording in Denton, Texas, and record at Reel Time Audio and release a new album titled "Tell Me When To Whoa" through FFROE Records.

-This would be the last album to feature drummer Lance Morrill, who in January 1998, got married and by mid 1999, decided to move on with life and would soon quit the band.
-In July 1999, Morrill's replacement was announced to be Gary Wiseman.
+This would be the last album to feature drummer Lance Morrill, who in 1998, got married and decided to move on with life, and would soon quit the band.
+Morrill's replacement was announced to be Gary Wiseman later that year.

-The EP was reissued in July 1999 and included one new song on the CD, "The Bitch Song", which was receiving radio play around the country.
+The album was reissued in July 1999 and included one new song on the CD, "The Bitch Song", which was receiving radio play around the country.
 It was again reissued in 2011 for a digital release.